 HEB 842 Two credits, spring semester.

 ■ Aramaic

 An introduction to Aramaic grammar with translation of all the Aramaic sections in the Hebrew Bible as well as selections from ancient inscriptions, Elephantine papyri, and Targums.
-Prerequisite: HEB 722.
+Prerequisite: HEB 722 (or HEB 622 and consent of instructor).